wajahat1064/Pattern-Recognition-and-Data-Analysis-for-Behavioural-Economics/README.md

 https://drive.google.com/file/d/1SQ4L0tCT1rVGV7u_0AvAwrPNLw2l_uAn/view?usp=sharing

 # Pattern Recognition and Data Analysis for Behavioural-Economics
 The dataset contains rows which represent a Product Page of a specific product viewed during a user visit and also the information whether the users checked out in the end.
-The user can view  the same product multiple times during the same visit, hence multiple according rows will be shown.
+The user can view  the same product multiple times during the same visit, hence multiple rows will be shown.

 ## Dataset variables description: